"An educated citizenry is a vital requisite for our survival as a free people."

 Lead Researcher: Phil Daro, SERP

-SERP is working with the Berkeley Evaluation and Assessment Research (BEAR) Center to develop an empirically-grounded understanding of how student learning of content and reasoning develops along a trajectory from naïve to scientifically accurate in middle school physical science.
+SERP is partnering with the Berkeley Evaluation and Assessment Research (BEAR) Center on the development of an empirically-grounded understanding of how student learning of content and reasoning develops along a trajectory from naïve to scientifically accurate in middle school physical science.
 In addition to a set of core physical science concepts, the progressions target students’ abilities to reason and argue in a scientific context.
 The team members are exploring new ground in their attempt to operationalize scientific reasoning such that it can be readily assessed in a quantitative or semi-quantitative manner validly and reliably.

 Lead Researchers: Mark Wilson, U.C.
 Berkeley; Jonathan Osborne, Stanford University, Paul Black, Kings College, London